inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 ### Adding new features
 _If you dont understand the following steps, this [Git-Tutorial](http://pcottle.github.io/learnGitBranching/) could help._

+0. Assuming you aren't an Inexor team member, create first a fork of the code repository

 1. Create a new branch
  * master-branch has to stay functional
  * naming usually `<yournick>/<newfeature>` so e.g. `a_teammate/ambient-occlusion`